 Cross-border injunctive and declaratory relief

 There are a number of injunctive or declaratory reliefs available for proceedings involving cross-border disputes.
-These include freezing injunctions (including proprietary freezing injunctions), anti-suit injunctions, preservation orders, imaging orders and declarations/declaratory relief (including negative declarations and declarations that may impact foreign proceedings).
+These include freezing injunctions (including proprietary freezing injunctions), anti-suit injunctions, anti-enforcement injunctions, preservation orders, imaging orders and declarations/declaratory relief (including negative declarations and declarations that may impact foreign proceedings).
 For guidance, see Practice Note: Cross-border injunctive and declaratory relief—a guide for dispute resolution practitioners.

 Freezing injunctions

 A freezing injunction or order (formerly called a Mareva injunction, a term which may be seen in the older authorities) is an interim order which prevents the person subject to the order from dealing with or disposing of their assets in a way designed to prevent enforcement of an existing or potential future judgment.
-It will generally take effect in respect of all the respondent’s assets but it is also possible to seek an order which asserts a specific proprietary interest.
-This is known as a proprietary freezing injunction.
+It will generally take effect in respect of all the respondent’s

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.